meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Self-intro

-For honesty and transparency, I'll try show who I am before starting a discussion.
+For honesty and transparency, I&rsquo;ll try to show who I am before starting a discussion.

 It is said: &ldquo;[do not present secondary reasons to choose a diet as though they were the primary ones](https://www.greaterwrong.com/posts/bujD9zhcb9Apii5J2/dietary-debates-among-the-fruit-gnomes)&rdquo;.
 So what&rsquo;s my primary reason for agreeing with the broad strokes of Paleo/Keto?